 By William E. Lori

-Archbishop William E. Lori is head of the Archdiocese of Baltimore and chairman of the U.S. Bishops Ad Hoc Committee for Religious Liberty.
-He may be contacted at firstname.lastname@example.org.
+William E. Lori is the archbishop of Baltimore and the chairman of the religious liberty committee of the U.S. Conference of Catholic Bishops.
+He can be reached at firstname.lastname@example.org.

 Copyright © 2014, The Baltimore Sun